The Munich Germany Christmas Market Guide

 As the third largest city in Germany, and the capital of Bavaria, Munich has no shortage of Christmas Markets or festive cheer.
 There are over 10 markets scattered throughout the city, meaning you could dedicate an entire trip just exploring the Christmas markets of Munich.

-And after visiting both the Christmas markets in France and the Christmas market in Cologne, we still think Munich is one of the best Christmas markets in Germany.
+And after visiting the Christmas markets in France , the Christmas market in Cologne and the Black Forest Christmas Markets, we still think Munich has one of the best Christmas markets in Germany.
 The city is large enough to have markets to keep you busy, and we also think the stalls in Munich offer some of the best food, the best Gluhwein and the best German ornaments and decor.

 Marienplatz Christmas Market: Munich, Germany